olegos2/termux-box/README.md

 * `Turnip` with adreno 610 and 7xx support.
 * `mesa-zink-11.06.22` built from alexvorxx repo which is faster and has better compatibility.
 * `D8VK+DXVK+VKD3D` and `WineD3D`.
-* `prefix-tweaks` script that automatically installs DirectX, 7-Zip, various registry fixes, better taskmgr and notepad.
+* `Prefix-tweaks` script that automatically installs DirectX, 7-Zip, various registry fixes, better taskmgr and notepad.
 Custom theme, better fonts which give a lot better look compared to default wine prefix.
 Better icons.
 E:\ (Android/data/com.termux/files/Download folder) for faster performance without having to copy games to C:\ drive
 * Experimental `wine-tweaks` script that automatically installs downloaded wine, customizes it for better TFM speed and reduces size

 ## Third party applications